Easy spicy olives

 Easy spicy olives can be prepared in just ten minutes.

-Olives and the oil have an important role to play in our dietary regime; one way or another they should be on the salad platter every day.
-Whilst there is much argument between scientists about good and bad fats, everyone agrees that the mono-unsaturates in olives and avocados are top notch.
+Olives and their oil have an important role to play in our dietary regime; one way or another they should be on the salad platter every day.
+Whilst there is much argument between scientists about good and bad fats, everyone agrees that the fruit mono-unsaturated lipids are top notch; avocados too.

 Easy spicy olives with fennel seeds.